fuzzylabs/edge-vision-power-estimation/README.md

     --download
 ```

-Once you have access to training data you can train your own model with our training script:
+Once you have access to the training dataset you can train your own model with our training script:

 ```commandline
 python run.py